ntustison/Histograms/Text/stitched.md

-important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex structure of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN).
-Such models have demonstrated outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
+important to note that human expertise leverages more than relative intensity values to identify salient, clinically relevant features in images---something more akin to the complex structure of deep-layered neural networks [@LeCun:2015aa], particularly convolutional neural networks (CNN).[^101] Such models have demonstrated outstanding performance in certain computational tasks, including classification and semantic segmentation in medical imaging [@Shen:2017aa].
 Their potential for leveraging spatial information from images surpasses the perceptual capabilities of previous approaches and even rivals